tarwn/lessthandot-hugo/blogs/content/posts/2014-09-23-the-magic-alt-button.md

 </p>

 <p style="text-align: justify">
-  Move your cursor to the first line, right after “= u.” and simply paste the columns.
+  Move your cursor to the first line, right after "= u." and simply paste the columns.
 </p>

 <p style="text-align: justify">